 - 1. Identification of local plants and animals - 2.
-Capacity to use species composition to "interpret" an ecosystem - 3.
-Working knowledge of theory and operation of instruments used to measure ecosystem processes such as photosynthesis and soil respiration - 4.
-Perform vegetation surveys of an ecosystem
+Identification of ecosystem types - 3.
+Capacity to use species composition and structure to "interpret" an ecosystem - 4.
+Perform vegetation surveys of an ecosystem - 5.
+Perform data analysis and interpretation of ecological data